stone-payments/ansible-mongodb/README.md

 ```
 You may also suppress firewall config by setting `mongodb_install_firewall: false`.

+### Linux Security Modules
+This role will configure LSMs by default (currently only SELinux is supported).
+You may disable this by setting:
+`mongodb_install_lsm: false`.

 ### Other configs
 I believe almost every other config is self-explanatory or directly related to a MongoDB core feature.
 Simply override
 the configs on `defaults/main.yml` and they will be (hopefully) applied to your system.